dymurray/apb-blogs/rocketchat-tutorial.md

 # Introduction

-This tutorial will give a user a walkthrough on developing an APB for RocketChat.
+This tutorial will give a user a walk-through on developing an APB for RocketChat.
 In order to do this we must first make some assumptions.
 We are assuming that RocketChat and MongoDB are already containerized applications which can run under the `restricted` scc in OpenShift.
 These images exist on RHCC([RocketChat](https://access.redhat.com/containers/?tab=overview#/registry.connect.redhat.com/rocketchat/rocketchat) and [MongoDB](https://access.redhat.com/containers/?tab=overview#/registry.access.redhat.com/rhscl/mongodb-32-rhel7)).

 If you are only interested in deploying the published [RocketChat APB](https://access.redhat.com/containers/?tab=overview#/registry.connect.redhat.com/rocketchat/rocketchat-apb) you can skip to the bottom of this tutorial.